 NFIP claims by residents who lived outside of those high-risk zones accounted for more than 20 percent of all NFIP claims filed.
 These folks received one-third of federal disaster assistance for flooding.

-For people not in high-risk flood zones, the cost of insurance is more affordable.
+For people not in high-risk flood zones, the cost of insurance is likely to be more affordable.

 The NFIP’s Preferred Risk Policy program offers low-cost policies for homes that have a low to moderate flood risk.
 These are designated by B, C or X zones on a FIRM.